cstruter/MovieDb/readme.md

 2. In the app folder run the build.bat file, this will fetch the required JavaScript dependencies using the node package manager and minify the JavaScript/CSS resources (using gulp tasks) for use in the app.
 3. In the service folder run dbscripts.sql on your mysql database.
-4. The Images folder needs to be writable
+4. The Images folder needs to be writable (used for caching IMDB images)

 #### Dependencies
 1. PHP 5.5